 Ugly, unwanted, intrusive, entirely unhelpful, annoying, and spammy.
 Those are the words that tend to come to mind.
-That may be where pop-ups started, but they’ve come so far since the early days of the internet, or, at least for those that decided to make them better.
-Pop-ups have evolved alongside the internet, becoming a necessity for e-commerce retailers, online publishers, and SaaS providers alike over the past several years.
+That may be where popups started, but they’ve come so far since the early days of the internet, or, at least, for those who decided to make them better.

 Let’s take a look at what it takes to build high-performing pop-ups that take your onsite experience to the next level rather than an annoying, one-size-fits-all experience for your visitors.

-Build Compelling Promotions to Collect New Subscribers for Email & SMS
+Build Compelling Popups To Collect New Subscribers For Email & SMS

 Let’s start with the most common use for pop-ups: collecting new subscribers for your email and SMS databases for consistent lead generation.
-This is the foundation of every onsite strategy to collect information from website visitors so you can re-target them with marketing campaigns rather than miss out and let them leave without a plan to bring them back.
+Email pop-ups are the foundation of every website strategy to collect information from website visitors so you can re-target them with marketing campaigns rather than miss out and let them leave without a plan to bring them back.

-This can be a new visitor lead capture, targeting those coming to your website for the first time, or a returning visitor strategy targeting those who have come before but still not opted in.
+This can be a new visitor lead capture, targeting those coming to your website for the first time, or a returning visitor strategy, targeting those who have come before but still not opted in.
 For those comfortable with offering discounts, an incentivized opt-in is a great way to go.
-But that doesn’t work for everyone—other options include free shipping, free gift with purchase, gated content, and more.
+But that doesn’t work for everyone—non-discount strategies include free shipping, free gift with purchase, gated content, and more.

-What’s important here is a personalized experience based on where this traffic came from (especially if you’re spending money on paid media campaigns) and what channel you’re wanting to sign them up for.
+What’s important here is a personalized experience based on where this traffic came from (especially if you’re spending money on paid media campaigns) and what channel you want them to sign up for.

-Finally, consider the channel you’re asking them to opt into.
-SMS is a fast-growing channel with considerable ROI while email is still the traditional channel many default to.
+Finally, consider the channel you’re asking them to opt into with an SMS popup.
+SMS is a fast-growing channel with considerable ROI, while email is still the traditional channel many default to.
 We encourage a staggered approach based on: the visitor’s device, previous behavior, and your business’ priorities.

 - If they’re on desktop, prioritize email.
 If on mobile, prioritize SMS.
 Fortunately, SMS collection is made even easier via tap-to-text opt-ins that only require two “clicks” to sign up.

-- If they’re a returning visitor that has opted in to email but not SMS, target them with an SMS opt-in.
-You’ve had a chance to prove your value to them, now ask for the more intimate channel to connect on.
+- If they’re a returning visitor that’s opted in to email but not SMS, target them with an SMS opt-in.
+You’ve had a chance to prove your value to them; now, ask for a more intimate channel to connect on.
 This even works by waiting until after their first purchase to ask for their number, a perfect combo for shipping and product updates

 - Prioritizing SMS growth?
-You can collect solely numbers from all your traffic or opt for a two-step lead capture that has both email and SMS fields to collect double the contact potential.
-Make sure to follow all necessary rules for SMS collection!
+You can collect solely numbers from all your traffic or opt for a two-step lead capture with email and SMS fields to collect double the contact potential.
+Make sure to follow all necessary opt-in policies for SMS collection!

-As always a clean on-brand design is key for lead captures as they can take many forms and should be based on your branding guidelines, visitor’s device, and triggering point in the visitor’s session.
+As always, a clean on-brand design is key for lead captures as they can take many forms.
+The popup appearance should be based on your branding guidelines, device type, and the triggering point in the visitor’s session.
 Here are some tips for picking the right design:

-- Gamified pop-ups are great for collecting first-time visitors’ information, they boast an average 13% opt-in rate and can be customized to be almost anything.
-Spin-to-wins, mystery prize, scratch-offs, and slot machines are a few games you can set up with the possibilities for customization being almost limitless.
+- Gamified pop-ups are great for collecting first-time visitors’ information; they boast an average 13% opt-in rate and can be customized to be almost anything.
+Spin-to-wins, mystery prizes, scratch-offs, and slot machines are a few games you can set up, with the possibilities for customization being almost limitless.
 But this style doesn’t fit every brand and can collect more low-intent leads than other styles.

-- Banners can also have lead capture fields in them for a low-profile opt-in experience.
-We actually use these on our own blogs to allow readers who are interested to sign up for our newsletter or hear more about a specific topic from us!
+- Notification Banners can also have lead capture fields in them for a low-profile opt-in experience.
+We use these on our blogs to allow readers interested in signing up for our newsletter or hearing more about a specific topic from us!
 See this strategy in action for yourself on this blog.

 Product recommendations have come a long way from a simple “People also bought” with a slightly related item of maybe the same color.
 They can be used to recommend everything from other items shown in a specific product photo, like a model’s entire outfit, to related accessories and the item(s) a customer bought on their last visit.